Red Velvet Cupcakes

 - 1 teaspoon pure vanilla extract

-- In a large mixing bowl, whisk together the cake flour, cocoa powder, baking soda, and salt.
-Then sift the dry ingredients to remove any lumps of cocoa powder.
+- In a large mixing bowl, sift the cake flour and cocoa powder together, then whisk in the baking soda and salt.
 Set aside.

 - Evenly distribute the batter between all 16 cupcake liners in the prepared muffin pans, only filling each one about halfway full.

-- Bake in separate batches at 350°F (177°C) for 15-18 minutes or until the tops of the cupcakes spring back when lightly touched and a toothpick inserted into the center comes out clean.
+- Bake for 15 to 18 minutes or until the tops of the cupcakes spring back when lightly touched and a toothpick inserted into the center comes out clean.

 - Carefully remove the cupcakes from the pan and transfer to a wire rack to cool completely.